-Unless you meet the low-income certification guidelines, you should plan on paying your proposed monthly amounts until you hear whether the IRS has accepted or rejected your offer.
+You should plan on paying your proposed monthly amounts until you hear whether the IRS has accepted or rejected your offer unless you meet the low-income certification guidelines.

 Can Form 656 Be E-Filed?

-You cannot e-file Form 656.
+You can't e-file Form 656.
 You must mail your offer in compromise to the appropriate IRS office with all the required paperwork.
 But you can set up your payments electronically.

 Where To Mail Form 656